onixary/ssc_wiki_en/docs/mod_content/form_types.md

 `Permanent Forms` represent the final stages of certain `Progressive Forms`.

-For eligible `Progressive Forms`, use a `Resonance Catalyst` at stage 3 to transform into the corresponding permanent form.
+For eligible `Progressive Forms`, use a `Echo Catalyst` at stage 3 to transform into the corresponding permanent form.

 **Important Warning: Once transformed into a Permanent Form, there are no in-game mechanics to revert this change.
 Proceed with caution!**